The Acrobat XI Family includes desktop products, mobile apps, and online services.

 Both Acrobat XI Pro and Acrobat XI Standard let you turn existing paper or digital forms into fillable PDF forms.
 You can distribute these forms using the Acrobat Tracker, which compiles a table of form responses and, if desired, a PDF file of all completed forms.

-Acrobat XI Pro now also lets you create new PDF and web forms* from scratch or professional templates using the new included Adobe FormsCentral desktop app.
+Acrobat XI Pro now also lets you create new PDF and web forms* from scratch or professional templates using the new included FormsCentral desktop app.
 With Acrobat XI Pro, you can:

 With Acrobat XI, you have three options for distributing fillable PDF forms.
 Simply click Distribute in the Forms panel of the Tools pane to see these options: